rik-brown/Cellendipity/README.md

 I am currently trying to finalise this project, which is mainly about bugfixing and adding all the known 'tweakers' to the GUI (without succumbing to the temptation to find some new ones).

-'Aybe Sea' is one of many working titles.
-It's a track from the Mothers of Invention album 'Burnt Weeny Sandwich'